• Jennifer Jancuska

 Ben Gibbard is an internationally celebrated musician, songwriter, and storyteller, best known as the lead vocalist, guitarist, and primary songwriter for the Grammy-nominated band Death Cab for Cutie.
 Over a career spanning more than two decades, Gibbard has garnered critical acclaim for his emotionally resonant compositions and evocative storytelling, which have captivated audiences worldwide.
 His ability to weave deeply personal narratives into universally relatable themes underscores his artistic brilliance and global appeal.

-Gibbard’s work with Death Cab for Cutie has solidified his place as one of the most influential figures in contemporary music.
-Albums such as Plans, Narrow Stairs, and Kintsugi have earned both critical and commercial success, with chart-topping singles like "I Will Follow You Into the Dark" becoming timeless anthems of introspection and connection.
+Death Cab albums such as Plans, Narrow Stairs, and Kintsugi have earned both critical and commercial success, with chart-topping singles including "I Will Follow You Into the Dark" becoming timeless anthems of introspection and connection.
 Beyond Death Cab for Cutie, Gibbard’s achievements with The Postal Service further highlight his versatility.
 The band’s debut album, Give Up, featuring iconic tracks like "Such Great Heights" and "The District Sleeps Alone Tonight," was nominated for Best Alternative Music Album at the 47th Annual Grammy Awards, cementing his innovative contributions to the indie pop genre.

-Gibbard’s connection to Japan is both deeply personal and artistically profound, shaping much of his worldview and creative output.
-As a child, Gibbard lived in Japan while his father served in the Navy.
+As a child, Ben lived in Japan while his father served in the Navy.
 This formative experience left an indelible mark on his artistic perspective and appreciation for Japanese culture.
-Gibbard’s commitment to building cultural bridges is reflected in Death Cab for Cutie’s frequent tours in Japan, where their live performances continue to foster a meaningful connection with Japanese fans.
-The 2015 Death Cab for Cutie album Kintsugi takes its name from the Japanese art of repairing broken pottery with gold, a philosophy that embodies themes of healing, transformation, and imperfection.
-These concepts are deeply woven into the album’s narrative and showcase Gibbard’s nuanced understanding of Japanese traditions.
+Ben’s commitment to building cultural bridges is reflected in Death Cab for Cutie’s numerous tours in Japan.
+The 2015 Death Cab for Cutie album named Kintsugi takes its name from a Japanese philosophy that embodies themes of healing, transformation, and imperfection.

-Jancuska is the recipient of the Japan-US Creative Fellowship (2024/25), Jerome Robbins “Stories That Move” Residency (2024), CUNY Dance Initiative Fellowship (2024/25), and has been named to the "Women to Watch on Broadway" (2024) by The Broadway Women's Fund.
-Her work has been commissioned and presented by The Old Globe Theater, Berkeley Rep, The Public Theater, Dallas Theater Center, Goodspeed, Ars Nova, Little Island, Madison Square Garden, New York Musical Festival, The Drama League, The Skirball Center, Trinity Rep, and Universal Theatrical Group, among others.
+Jennifer Jancuska is the recipient of the 2024-25 Japan-US Creative Fellowship, Jerome Robbins “Stories That Move” Residency, and CUNY Dance Initiative Fellowship.
+She has been named to the 2024 “Women to Watch on Broadway” list by The Broadway Women’s Fund.
+Her work has been commissioned and presented by The Old Globe, Berkeley Rep, Ars Nova, Little Island, Madison Square Garden, Goodspeed, The Drama League, The Skirball Center, Trinity Rep, and Universal Theatrical Group, among others.

 Website